Dzsek/pretense/README.md

 ## 5. Player XP and Ranks

 You gain XP by completing missions, killing enemies and delivering resources.
-After a certain ammount of XP you will rank up.
+After a certain amount of XP you will rank up.

 XP and ranks do not have a gameplay purpose at the moment.
 They are just theres for tracking your contributions to the mission and bragging rights.